Delivery drone helps internal logistics take flight

 One of the biggest issues with road delivery is time delays – when time-sensitive research is being carried out, waiting for sample transports which only take place at set times of day limits what’s possible.
 Not to mention, these regular journeys also contribute to carbon emissions and road congestion.

-That’s why, when Performance Materials scientist Sylke Klein met the drone manufacturers Wingcopter at our Innovation Center in Darmstadt, she knew immediately there was an opportunity to try something totally different.
+That’s why, when Sylke Klein, scienctist in our Electronics business sector, met the drone manufacturers Wingcopter at our Innovation Center in Darmstadt, she knew immediately there was an opportunity to try something totally different.

 “Wingcopter, a startup, was part of our Accelerator program at that time,” explains Klein.
 “Up until the time we met, they had this great technology but hadn’t found many applications for it.
 I immediately felt the delivery drone was the perfect solution to our internal logistics issues.”